 Kaiser Permanente Medical Assistant Career Launch Scholarship

 In partnership with Seattle Central College, Kaiser Permanente will offer 24 scholarships to study Medical Assisting.
 You can earn full tuition, stipends for books, supplies and fees, which will help local students like you build the future healthcare workforce in the state.

-If accepted as a Kaiser Permanente scholarship recipient, you'll benefit from the following:
+If accepted as a Kaiser Permanente scholarship recipient, you'll benefit from:

 - Scholarship Financial Assistance: Full tuition, fees, books, and supplies for the four quarter Medical Assistant program at Seattle Central College, which includes hands-on learning and an externship at a medical clinic